Reichsbürger movement: Historical revisionism

 During the first twenty years, the Federal Republic tried to isolate the GDR.
-After this goal seemed to be no longer feasible, the federal government arranged a treaty with the GDR Basic Treaty to establish diplomatic relations and limited cooperation.
+After this goal seemed to be no longer feasible, the Federal Republic of Germany entered into the Basic Treaty with the German Democratic Republic to establish diplomatic relations and limited cooperation between the two German states.
 The Christian Democratic opposition in the Federal Republic rejected the treaty.
-The state of Bavaria even appealed to the Federal Constitutional Court: the Basic Treaty violates the constitutional objective of re-unification.
+The state of Bavaria even appealed to the Federal Constitutional Court asserting that the Basic Treaty violated the constitutional objective of re-unification.

-The judgement of the Court on July 31, 1973 ruled that the Basic Treaty does not violate the constitution because it does not make a German re-unification impossible.
+The judgement of the Court on 31 July 1973 ruled that the Basic Treaty does not violate the constitution because it does not make a German re-unification impossible.
 In its judgement, the Court also declared: